coreym7/clash-api-war-tracker/README.md

 **API-driven analytics and war tracking system built in Python using SQLAlchemy and a fully normalized relational schema.**

-This project demonstrates real-world data engineering and systems architecture — integrating a REST API, performing structured ETL parsing, and storing multi-entity data in a relational SQLite backend with test-driven validation.
+This project demonstrates real-world data engineering and systems architecture—integrating a REST API, performing structured ETL parsing, and storing multi-entity data in a relational SQLite backend with test-driven validation.
 Designed as a portfolio piece to showcase clean architecture, modular data pipelines, and scalable reporting foundations.

 Built from scratch with:

 - ✅ SQLAlchemy-based schema with players, wars, participation, and attack mapping
 - ✅ Parser modules that extract and transform API JSON into structured metrics
 - ✅ Isolated save-layer functions with proper foreign key relationships
 - ✅ Full local test data set and test files validating DB inserts
+- ✅ MVP output generated to Excel using full war and roster data from live API

-> Use case: Built around the Clash of Clans API, but structured like any production-grade data tracking or analytics ingestion system — a proof-of-concept for ETL and dashboard backend architecture.
+> **Use case:** Built around the Clash of Clans API, but structured like any production-grade data tracking or analytics ingestion system—a proof-of-concept for ETL and dashboard backend architecture.

 ---

 ## 🔧 Current Development Status

 **Project launched:** June 13, 2025
-We are currently in the early development phase.
-At this stage:
+The MVP is complete.
+The system parses API data, stores full relational records, and outputs a summarized Excel file reflecting player participation and attack performance per war.

 - ✅ API fetch utilities are functional
-- ✅ War and roster data parsers are built and tested
+- ✅ War, roster, and attack parsers are built and tested
 - ✅ SQLAlchemy-based relational schema is in place
-- ✅ Roster saving to database is implemented
-- 🔄 Currently building out database write functions for war metadata, attacks, and participation
+- ✅ All database write functions (players, wars, participation, attacks) are implemented
+- ✅ MVP Excel output is live and includes full summary logic

 ---

 ## 🧩 Next Steps

-- Complete database storage functions for:
-  - War metadata
-  - Member attacks
-  - Participation metrics
-- Build an MVP dashboard runner via `main.py` that summarizes and validates war data
-- Wrap the system in a Flask app for:
+- Wrap system in a Flask app:
-  - Web-based dashboard viewing
+  - Web-based dashboard with sortable war summaries and roster data
-  - Triggering or monitoring data refreshes
+  - Manual or scheduled refresh triggers
-- Deploy on a home server
+- Deploy on a home server:
-  - Run data syncs via scheduled tasks or cron
+  - Schedule data syncs via cron or background jobs
-  - Remote access to dashboard secured through Tailscale mesh VPN
+  - Enable secure remote access via Tailscale VPN

 ---

-### 📊 Dashboard Design Preview *(Planned)*
+### 📊 Dashboard Design Preview *(Current Output Format)*

-The future Flask-based dashboard will visualize parsed and deduced war data, including:

-- **Live War Summary**
-  Current score, stars used, remaining attacks, time left, opponent name

-- **Player Roster & Participation Table**
-  Includes attack counts, stars earned, average destruction %, and participation status (even if no attacks were used)

-- **Attack Insights**
-  Visuals for mirror attacks, new star gains (actual impact vs. redundant attacks), and average effectiveness

-- **Player Behavior Flags**
-  Highlight inactive members, low-percentage attackers, or missed attack trends

-- **Strategic Metrics** *(derived via logic)*
-  - Mirror delta: deviation from same-position targeting
-  - New star contribution: real net impact
-  - In/Out-of-war detection (roster vs. active war presence)
+The current output is a war-by-war Excel summary where:

+- Rows = Players
+- Columns = Wars
+- Each cell = Full performance summary for that player in that war

+#### Cell Format Legend

+- First Line: `✓` or `x`
+  - `✓`: Player was in war
+  - `x`: Player was not in war
+  - `⭐ ⭐ ⭐ ⭐` (New Stars Gained)
+- Second and Third Lines: One line per attack
+  - `⭐⭐⭐ 100.0% M:+0`
+    - Total stars earned, percent destruction, and **M**irror delta
+    - `M:+0` means attack was on mirror target
+    - Positive = attacked higher than mirror
+    - Negative = attacked lower than mirror

+This structure allows rapid identification of:
+- Missed attacks (only `✓` shown)
+- Low value or overkill attacks
+- Player strategy effectiveness
-  - Aggregated player performance over time (planned)
+- Roster vs. performance consistency

-The dashboard will be mobile-accessible and deployable to a home server with remote viewing through Tailscale VPN.
+The planned Flask dashboard will preserve this logic and visual structure, with added:
+- Color-coded visuals
+- Historical trends
+- Mobile-first layout

 ---

 ## 💡 Planned Features

-- Trend analysis by player and clan performance
+- Historical war comparisons and player trend analysis
-- Color-coded dashboards for attack effectiveness and missed opportunities
+- Color-coded dashboards for participation and attack value
-- Inactive player flagging
-- Player consistency metrics across wars
+- Inactivity and inconsistency flags
+- Star efficiency and mirror mismatch detection
-- Filters for tracking upward or downward attack trends
+- Filters for targeted strategy evaluation
-- Future expansion to allow historical war comparisons

 ---